Bermuda, a densely-populated British overseas territory in the western Atlantic Ocean, has one of the world's most prosperous economies.

 The arrival of some half a million visitors each year, most of them from the US, further fuels the economy.
 But it also makes Bermuda susceptible to the ups and downs of the tourist industry.
 Visitors are attracted to the beaches, golf courses, colonial buildings and subtropical climate.

-Bermuda has not escaped the consequences of the global economic recession, however, and its official unemployment rate now exceeds eight percent.
+Bermuda has not escaped the consequences of the global economic recession, however.

 The discovery of the archipelago of seven main islands and more than 170 islets has been attributed to a 16th century Spanish sea captain, Juan de Bermudez.